lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 Azure Data Factory is a cloud-based data integration service that orchestrates and automates the movement and transformation of data.
 It works across on-premises and cloud data sources and SaaS to ingest, prepare, transform, analyze, and publish your data.

 Transformation activities in Azure Data Factory transform and process your raw data into predictions and insights.
 The transformation activity executes in a computing environment such as Azure HDInsight cluster or an Azure Batch.
-You will create an HDInsight Hive activity to execute a Hive query.
+You will create an Azure HDInsight Hive activity to execute a Hive query.

 Azure SQL Data Warehouse is an enterprise-class, distributed database capable of processing massive volumes of relational and non-relational data.
 It's the industry's first cloud data warehouse that combines proven SQL capabilities with the ability to grow, shrink, and pause in seconds.
 SQL Data Warehouse is also deeply ingrained into Azure, and you'll use Data Factory to move generated statistics into SQL Data Warehouse and visualize it in Power BI.